 We first validate the interpretation of the principal components by calculating confidence intervals for Pearson’s correlation coefficients between the PCA coordinates and the original variables measured in each mouse (Figure 1D).
-The second principal component (PC2) is closely associated with iron-induced liver inflammation.
-It means that mice with lower PC2 scores exhibit higher degrees of iron overload, associated with an increase in plasma alkaline phosphatase (PAL) levels and higher fibrosis scores (Figure 1D.(3) and 1D.(5)).

 The first principal component (PC1) is consistently associated with all markers of lipid accumulation in the liver, indicating that higher PC1 scores correspond to more severe hepatic steatosis (Figure 1D.(2)).
 This interpretation is supported by positive association with alanine aminotransferase (ALAT) levels and the inverse relationship with the ASAT/ALAT ratio (Figure 1D.(1)), consistent with diet-induced liver damage (REF).
-On this basis, we select the PC1 coordinates as the main outcome variable representing the hepatic steatosis.
-This synthetic variable serves as the primary target for subsequent analyses in this study.
+On this basis, we select the coordinates in Principal Component 1 as the main outcome variable that we have to predict.

-A multi-modal approach appears essential to encompass the entire information in the dataset.
+A multi-modal approach appears essential to encompass all the information in the dataset.

-In this study, we construct several datasets (Figure 1A).
-The first dataset consists of biochemical measurements from blood.
+In this study, we constructed several datasets (Figure 1A).
+The first dataset consists of biochemical measurements from serum.
 All biochemical data, stratified by experimental condition, are presented in Table S2.
-The second dataset is derived from mid-infrared (MIR) spectroscopy performed on serum samples, providing molecular fingerprints specific to each mouse.
-An example spectrum is shown in Figure S2.
+The second dataset is derived from mid-infrared (MIR) spectroscopy performed on serum, providing molecular fingerprints specific to each mouse.
+An example of a spectrum is shown in Figure S2.
 The third dataset comprises quantitative measurements of metals and trace elements in the blood, presented in Table S3.

-We explore the rationale for integrating these diverse data types.
-Figures 1E and 1F demonstrate that different datasets encompass complementary and non-redundant information.
-To assess this, we perform a Mantel test comparing pairwise sample distance matrices, and we plot the distribution of Pearson’s correlations among variables used to describe each dataset.
-Conceptually, the greater the deviation of the observed distribution from the null, the more similar the sample patterns between datasets.

-Figure 1E shows that the blood biochemical markers exhibit the highest similarity in sample structure to the variables describing liver steatosis.
+We first explore the interest in integrating these diverse data types (Biochemical data, MIR data, and metallomic data).
+The method is presented in the Materials and methods section.
+Briefly, we compute (i) the pairwise sample distance matrix from the three variables summarizing hepatic lipid accumulation, (ii) the pairwise sample distance matrix from one type of data, and finally, we perform (iii) a Mantel test comparing both pairwise sample distance matrices.
+The outcomes of the Mantel test give the distribution of Pearson’s r between both pairwise sample distance matrices.
+It means that data sharing information should exhibit a high level of Pearson’s r.
+The results are presented in Figure 1E.
+It shows that the blood biochemical markers exhibit the highest similarity in sample structure to the variables describing liver steatosis.
 Both the MIR and metallomic datasets also demonstrate significant associations with steatosis-related variables.

-In contrast, Figure 1F, which displays within-dataset sample similarities, reveals that the MIR dataset shares limited overlap in sample structure with the blood biochemistry data.
-However, the metallomic dataset appears to share more information with blood markers, suggesting potential redundancy.
+Then, we perform the same demonstration as previously.
+However, we compare the degree of sharing information between types of data.
+Our goal is to assess the redundancy or non-redundancy between types of data.
+In this context, Figure 1F reveals that the MIR dataset shares limited information with the serum biochemistry data.
+However, the metallomic dataset appears to share more information with serum markers, suggesting potential redundancy.

-From these observations, we conclude that (i) each dataset contains predictive information relevant to hepatic steatosis, and (ii) each provides distinct, complementary insights.
-In this context, we propose a gradient boosting approach composed of three sequential models, where each model is trained on the residuals of the preceding one.
-We hypothesize that this strategy enhances predictive performance by leveraging the non-redundant information distributed across datasets (Figure 2A).
+From these observations, we conclude that (i) each dataset contains predictive information relevant to hepatic steatosis, and (ii) each dataset provides distinct and potentially complementary insights.
+In this context, we propose an innovative boosting approach composed of three sequential models, where each model is trained on the residuals of the preceding one (Figure 3).
+We hypothesize that this strategy improves predictive performance by effectively leveraging complementary, non-redundant information distributed across datasets, surpassing even other multimodal integration approaches.

-Gradient boosting algorithm based on multi-modal data improves the prediction of steatohepatitis.
+Multi-step data integration improves the predictive performance of steatohepatitis.

 In the following section, we aim to develop predictive models for the synthetic variable that characterizes hepatic steatosis in the mouse cohort.
-A secondary objective is to determine whether models based on multimodal data can outperform those trained only on blood-derived markers.
-This comparison serves to evaluate the potential added value of incorporating alternative data types in future human studies.
+The third goal is to evaluate the potential added value of incorporating alternative data types in future human studies.
+A secondary objective is to determine the best strategy for multimodal data integration into the model.